College Packing List: What To Bring To College

 While you will want your dorm to feel comfortable to live in, there are some things you should avoid bringing.
 Avoid bringing candles; they can be a fire risk, especially in small areas.
 For this reason, don’t bring a space heater either.

-You should avoid bringing too many knick-knacks or collectables with you to avoid filling out and cluttering your space.
-As well, be conscious about how much clothing and shoes you are bringing.
+You should avoid bringing too many knick-knacks or collectibles with you to avoid filling out and cluttering your space.
+Also, be conscious about how much clothing and shoes you are bringing.
 Most dorms aren’t that big, and many don’t have storage space.

 Helpful Tip #3

-If you are able to, get in contact with your roommate(s) and see what they are bringing.
+If you can, get in contact with your roommate(s) and see what they are bringing.
 You can work together and plan who is bringing what so you don’t double up on items you don’t need to.

 When To Start Packing for College